-Tewa Women United (TWU) was started in 1989 as a support group for women concerned with various issues including alcoholism, suicide, and domestic and sexual violence.
-In the safe space women created, we transformed and empowered one another through critical analysis and the embracing and re-affirming of our cultural identity.
+Tewa Women United (TWU) started in 1989 as a support group for women from the Pueblos of the northern Rio Grande concerned with the traumatic effects of colonization, religious inquisition, and militarization leading to issues such as alcoholism, suicide, domestic/sexual violence and environmental violence.
+In the safe space we created, we transformed and empowered one another through critical analysis and by embracing and reaffirming our cultural identity.

-In 2001 TWU transitioned from an informal, all volunteer group to a formal 501(c)3 non-profit organization.
+In 2001 we transitioned from an informal, all volunteer group to a 501(c)3 non-profit organization.

 Tewa Women United was incorporated for educational, social and benevolent purposes, specifically for the ending of all forms of violence against Native Women and girls, Mother Earth and to promote peace in New Mexico.

-The mission of TWU is to provide safe spaces of Indigenous women to uncover the power, strength and skills they possess to become positive forces for social change in their families and communities.
+The mission of TWU is to provide safe spaces of Indigenous women to uncover the power, strength, and skills they possess to become positive forces for transformative change in their families and communities.

-wina ta yay – we belong will live these values
+Wina ta yay – Together we live these values

 Seegi ma vay i – Loving, caring for each other